B-Singh2020/Portfolio_V2/content/projects/Hackathon.md

 showInProjects: true
 ---

-This award-winning project (2 awards at Patriothacks 2019) leverages machine learning to create a versatile application with real-time object identification and mood detection capabilities.
+Award-winning project (2 awards at Patriothacks 2019) leverages machine learning to create a application with real-time object identification and mood detection capabilities.